 2021 Ford Escape Problems and Top Complaints – Is Your Car A Lemon?

-Powertrain, structure and engine issues among the top complaints received by the NHTSA from vehicle owners
+Structure, brake, engine, and fuel system issues are among the top complaints received by the NHTSA from vehicle owners

 The 2021 Ford Escape is meant to offer a fun ride for the family, with the automaker claiming it will help owners “stand out in the crowd.”
-However, there’s only one reason this SUV stands out and it’s due to the defects.
-The new Escape has a defective engine, malfunctioning fuel system, bad powertrain and a terrible structure design. .
+However, there’s only one reason this SUV stands out, and it’s due to its defects.
+The new 2021 Escape has an awful lot wrong with it including defective engines and fuel tanks that catch on fire, faulty brakes, and doors with serious weld fractures that put occupants of the SUV at risk.

 Click on other model year to view more problems: 2019 2020 2022